tpenguinltg/cthulhu/README.md

 branch.
 Do **not** perform a `git fetch` or `git pull`, lest you see any spoilers; the script will perform these actions for you.

+Rest assured, inspecting the update script will not be considered cheating.

 * * *

 Level 0